EsinYilmazbilek/EsinYilmazbilek/README.md

 - 👋 Hi, I’m @EsinYilmazbilek
-- 🌱 I’m currently undertaking an immersive 3-month Software Engineering bootcamp at General Assembly, London.
+- 🌱 I’m a recent graduate of the immersive 3-month Software Engineering bootcamp at General Assembly, London.
-- 🤝🏿 Graduating in January 2022 and looking forward to collaborate on future projects.
+- 🤝🏿 Over the course of 3 months I delivered 4 projects:
+1. A Vanilla JavaScript creation of Space Invaders (Solo)
+2. An English Dictionary using React with integrated 3rd part API (Pair)
+3. A matchmaking website (for our furry friends - because why not?) using MERN (Group)
+4. A Pinterest clone using React, Django, PostgreSQL (Pair)
 - 📫 How to reach me - here

 <!---